thevickypedia/file-server/docs/_sources/README.md.txt

 #### Option 1:
 - `ngrok http $port`

-  > Uses a random port number if [env var for port](https://github.com/thevickypedia/personal-cloud#environment-variables-optional) is not set.
+  > Uses a random port number if env var for port.

 #### Option 2:
 - `python3 ngrok.py`

-  > Uses the port number `4443` by default if [env var for port](https://github.com/thevickypedia/personal-cloud#environment-variables-optional) is not set.
+  > Uses the port number `4443` by default if env var for port.

 ### Run-book:
 https://thevickypedia.github.io/personal-cloud/